Save 40% Off An Annual Plan

 The Slab and Rippin Rap from Rapala are GREAT Options

-There isn’t really a “wrong” way to fish Winnipeg, but most of the time I find aggressive presentations turn over more fish than subtle.
-Very rarely do I find success with dead sticks, but you can use them – and live bait is legal.
+There isn’t really a “wrong” way to fish Winnipeg, but most of the time I find aggressive presentations turn over more fish, and bigger fish, than going subtle.
+Very rarely do I find success with dead sticks and tip ups, but you can use them – and live bait is legal.

-What I realized is that even on the slow days, the bite is much more aggressive then even a “hot day” on my home water.
-Keep that in mind.
+Overall, what I have realized is that even on the slow days, the bite is much more aggressive then a typical “hot day” on my home waters.
+Keep that in mind when selecting your lures.

 HOW TO FIND & CATCH FISH